Code-Institute-Submissions/dkeddie-MS2/README.md

 The functions of the website are to:-

 1. Provide weather information for travel destinations around the world.
     - Users can see the average temperatures and rainfall for each month across a 12 month period.
-This weather a retrieved from the Meteostat API which provides historic, average weather data, and presented in a Chart.js graph.
+This weather a retrieved from the [Meteostat API](https://meteostat.net/en) which provides historic, average weather data, and presented in a Chart.js graph.
     - Users can also scroll through the months and see the Average Temperative of the selected month.
 This is the same information provided the Meteostat API.
     - Users can also see the current weather of the destination.
 This information is provided from Weatherapi.com.

 2. Retrieve flight prices for those destinations from the users current location.

     - As the intention of the site is to determine the best months to travel to a particular destination, this information will provide the lowest price from which flights start from to the destination in that particular month.
-This information is provided from the Skycanner.net API.
+This information is provided from the [Skycanner.net API](https://rapidapi.com/skyscanner/api/skyscanner-flight-search).

 3. Show users where in the world the selected destination is located.

     - Users can see where in the world the selected destination is located.
-This is provided by the Google Maps API.
+This is provided by the [Google Maps Static API](https://developers.google.com/maps/documentation/maps-static/overview).

 4. Retrieve images of 'Places of Interest' of the selected destination.

     - Provide a selection of images which may by Points of Interest for visitors to the chosen destination.
-This is provided by Google Places by means of the Google Maps Javascript API.
+This is provided by Google Places by means of the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview).
 <br>

 ___